Shout Out: Street Fighter

 "If you fight like that again, I'll bite you ear off!"

-SFII has a "trash the bad guy's car" minigame, similar to the one in Final Fight.
-In fact, in Super Street Fighter IV, if you win the car smash bonus stage with Guy or Cody, the same guy from Final Fight appears, and says "Oh My Car!" just like in Final Fight!
+- SFII has a "trash the bad guy's car" minigame, similar to the one in Final Fight.
+In fact, in Super Street Fighter IV onward, if you win the car smash bonus stage with Guy, Cody, Rolento, Hugo or Poison, the same guy from Final Fight, Bred, walks on screen sobbing, and cries "Oh My Car!" just like in Final Fight!

 "Feel the rhythm!
 Feel the rhyme!
 Get on up, it's Dee Jay time!"